Anchorage Municipality Court Records

 - Financial account numbers

-- Dates of birth (except year)
+- Dates of birth (except the year)

 - Names of minor children (initials used instead)